microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Preview/LightEstimation/readme.md

 ## Shaders

 The ambient lighting information works out of the box with Unity's Standard, Legacy, and Mobile shaders, as well as the MRTK Standard shaders!
-Reflections only work with the Standard and MRTK Standard shaders.
+Reflections only work with the `Standard` and `MRTK Standard` shaders.
 Also included is a lightweight `LightEstimation IBL` shader that does normal + diffuse textures with ambient lighting (no reflections).

-You may have mixed success with the MRTK shader, we've experienced some issues with it and haven't yet pinned down the root cause.
-We're currently woking out some of the kinks, and intend to have this behaving properly before a final release!
+While the demo uses Unity's `Standard` shaders for project portability, we recommend using the `MRTK Standard` shaders, as they'll be significantly faster!
+The `LightEstimation IBL` shader is a great reference of what features need to be present for Light Estimation to work.
+Since it has more limited functionality, it may be even a little faster than `MRTK Standard`.

 ## Included Tools
 ### Camera Cubemap Creator

->Mixed Reality Toolkit / Lighting Estimation / Camera Cubemap Creator
+>Mixed Reality Toolkit / Light Estimation / Camera Cubemap Creator

-This is an editor window for putting together cubemaps outside of runtime for debugging and fixed locations.
+This is an editor window for putting together Cubemaps outside of runtime for debugging and fixed locations.
 It's a little buggy, but can be used to make some good stuff!
-It saves a cubemap format .png to the Asset folder.
+It saves a Cubemap format .png to the Asset folder.

 ### Save Cubemap From Probe

->Mixed Reality Toolkit / Lighting Estimation / Save Cubemap from Probe
+>Mixed Reality Toolkit / Light Estimation / Save Cubemap from Probe

 If you're in the editor during runtime, and want to save the current Reflection Probe, use this menu item!
-Also saves a cubemap format .png to the Asset folder.
+Also saves a Cubemap format .png to the Asset folder.

 ### Save Cubemap on HoloLens

-The 'Demo' scene can save a cubemap .png from the HoloLens to its picture folder using the 'save' command word.
-This scene requires the MRTK to work, and may have some broken prefabs.
+The 'Demo' scene can save a Cubemap .png from the HoloLens to its picture folder using the 'save' command word.
 You can check the `LightPreviewController.SaveMap()` method for an implementation of the HoloLens save functionality if you want to trigger it from a different command.

-This is the best way to get a test cubemap, as the HoloLens' ability to lock the camera exposure will result in a better image!
+This is the best way to get a test Cubemap, as the HoloLens' ability to lock the camera exposure will result in a better image!